dvirgiln/dvirgiln.github.io/about.md

 ---
-title: About
+title: About David Virgil
-layout: page
+layout: post
-permalink: "/about/"
+permalink: "/about"
 ---

 I am a passionate about IT, prone to learn every day and with the bias to action.
 In more than 10 years of experience I have tried many different areas, from Java Servlets/JSPs to Web 2.0 apps using Jquery, integration side using Jboss and Mule ESB, passing by the purist developer side in Redhat where I was playing around with OSGI, Fuse and Switchyard, discovering the functional side with Scala, Cats, working in Big Data with Spark and Hadoop and flying around in the Amazon Cloud.